oracle/graal/docs/getting-started/graalvm-enterprise/oci/code-editor.md

 ### Quick Build Mode Enabled

+1. To enable the quick build mode, uncomment this line in _pom.xml_, as follows:

+    ```xml
+    <quickBuild>true</quickBuild>
+    ```

-1. Build a native executable using the `native` Maven profile.
-The quick build mode is enabled for this run: notice the `<buildArg>-Ob</buildArg>` option in the plugin's configuration in _pom.xml_.
+2. Build a native executable using the `native` Maven profile:

     ```shell
     mvn clean -Pnative -DskipTests package
     ```
     This will generate a native executable for Linux in the _target_ directory, named _my-app_.

-2. Run the app native executable in the background:
+3. Run the app native executable in the background:

     ```shell
     ./target/my-app